Seabeck Haiku Getaway 2024 Schedule

 9:45 a.m.
 Crystal Simone Smith: “The Shape of Haiku”

 Haiku doesn’t have to be just three lines.
-Let’s have some fun with those words, arranging them in shapes or taking advantage of visual opportunities.
+Let’s have fun with those words, arranging them in shapes or taking advantage of visual opportunities.

 10:15 a.m.
 Weekend Highlights (gratitude, discussion, and sharing)